vitch/nakeditchyfeet/src/content/blog/fiji/a-stolen-glance-at-fiji/index.md

 ![Accomodation on Caqalai Island](DSCF1430.jpg)

 But, it wouldn't have been fair on the other 331 islands to spend all week in one place, so we moved on.
-Only next door though, to Caqalai Island, another white sand donut we'd heard good things about.
+Only next door though, to [Caqalai Island](http://www.owlfiji.com/caqalai.htm), another white sand donut we'd heard good things about.
 It was so close to Leleuvia that people had managed to swim to it in the past.
 Here the bure (cottages) were more rustic and rough, painted bright yellow which made them charming, there were solar panels for lighting and charging things and you could walk around the island in twenty minutes.
-We went snorkeling from a small rock outcrop you can walk to at low tide, known as Snake Island, and we did see a sea snake, lots of Christmas Trees (the animal) plus a shark.
+We went snorkeling from Snake Island - a small rock outcrop you can walk to at low tide - and we saw a sea snake, lots of Christmas Trees ([the animal](http://en.wikipedia.org/wiki/Spirobranchus_giganteus)) plus a shark.
 Not sure it was a just reef shark.

 From here the wind blew us back onto the main island up a winding river with mangrove margins to Waidalice landing.
-Here we hopped on the back of a van whose open back showed us very scenic views of those tropical mountains we'd seen on our first day and mud coloured rivers all the way to Elington Wharf on the north east of the main island.
+Here we hopped on a ute whose open back showed us very scenic views of those tropical mountains we'd seen on our first day and mud coloured rivers all the way to Elington Wharf on the north east of the main island.
 Here, another boat took us to Nananou-i-ra Island, as we prepared to slowly drift towards our port of departure in Nadi.